-Volunteers are an essential part of Providence Animal Center’s lifesaving mission.
+Volunteers are an essential part of Providence Animal Center's lifesaving mission.
+Our robust volunteer program places volunteers in nearly every department.

-Providence Animal Center has a robust volunteer program with volunteers working in every single department within the organization.
 We always need volunteers to assist with the following:

 - Dog Kennels & Cattery: Cleaning, socialization, training & enrichment

 - Photography & online promotion of the animals

 - Drivers for transporting animals to and from our safe haven

 - Office and Front Desk help – filing, follow-up calls, greeting

 To apply to become a volunteer, please visit our Adoption Center during our open hours and fill out a Volunteer Submission Form, which can be found at the front desk.
 For specific questions about our Volunteer Program, please contact:

 Lisa Wetherby | Volunteer Department | 610-566-1370 x238

 We are fortunate to have a lot of wonderful people wanting to help, so please be patient and know that we're trying to find the best-suited people for our program.
 There are limited openings in certain areas of our volunteer program, so we use an interview process to fill the available positions.
 We will call you to arrange for a phone or in-person interview.